If you don’t know it yet, 34 million speeding tickets are issued to drivers in the US yearly—YES, IT’S THAT CRAZY.

 Both are also extremely vulnerable to false alarms, and this is partly due to the absence of a GPS for both.
-Blind spot monitoring (BSM) systems, which are prevalent in this day and age, will cause both to alarm needlessly.
-Protection is also compromised since there is no database of speed traps and red light cameras that this equipment could rely on.
-On the Whistler XTR-543, a common source of complaint is its sensitivity modes which is aimed to arm the device against such annoyances but fails in delivering the promise anyway.
+Blind-spot monitoring (BSM) systems, which are prevalent in this day and age, will cause both to alarm needlessly.
+Protection is also compromised since there is no database of speed traps and red-light cameras that this equipment could rely on.
+On the Whistler XTR-543, a common source of complaint is its sensitivity modes which are aimed to arm the device against such annoyances but fails in delivering the promise anyway.

 Battery performance and other considerations